greblus/aspeqt/readme.txt

 Experimental branch using modified usb-serial-for-android driver: https://github.com/mik3y/usb-serial-for-android

-Supports FTDI's FT232 and Prolific's PL2303 chips.
+Supports FTDI's FT232 and Prolific's PL2303 chips (support for PL2303 is currently broken.
+What works for FTDI doesn't work for Prolific, have to find a good timing for both).

 Previous version with FT232 support only using ftd2xx Java driver is available here: https://github.com/greblus/aspeqt/tree/ftd2xx